-You can select the alternative option: “Accept Partial Volume”, in which case the system will attempt to meet your offer with as much volume up to the maximum available on the screen as is available at the price which you specify.
+Under the “Accept Partial Volume” option, the system will process your offer based on such volume up to the maximum available on the screen as is available at the price you specify.

 Option C – Price Range

 The “Price Range” option allows you to specify a range of prices at which your offer may be accepted by Enron.
 By specifying a range of prices, your offer could be filled if the requested price ceases to be available by the time your offer arrives, but another price is available which meets your range.
-This submission or offer does not act as an order in the EnronOnline system the transaction is either completely successfully or rejected immediately.
+This submission or offer does not act as an order in the EnronOnline system.
+Your offer will either be completed successfully or rejected.

-3. Click the Submit button
+4. Click the Submit button